 - Eligible students must be registered at St Mary’s University by 31st October 2020.
 You must also have had your household income assessed by Student Finance England by this date

-- Eligible students must attend an induction meeting with the designated member of staff, Rebecca Hughes by January 2020.
-You will be invited to this meeting when you have registered as a student at St Mary’s
+- Eligible students must attend an induction meeting with the designated member of staff, Rebecca Hughes, by October 2020.
+You will be invited to this meeting when you have registered as a student at St Mary’s.

 - Students must be undertaking their first Undergraduate degree (i.e. not previously completed an undergraduate degree programme before)